holgerschurig/holgerschurig.github.io/content/en/zephyr-reproducible-project-setup.md

 Actually this does 3 steps: <br/>

--   install west <br/>
+-   install west if it isn't yet available <br/>
--   install pyelftools (needed on Debian Bookworm, as the distro provided ones are too old) <br/>
+-   install pyelftools (needed on Debian Bookworm, as the distro provided ones are <br/>
+    too old) <br/>
 -   configure Zephyr via "`.west/config`" <br/>

+Note that other parts of the Makefile can depend on west being installed by <br/>
+simply depending on this "`.west/config`" file. <br/>

 ### Install Zephyr {#install-zephyr}